The Sisterhood of the Traveling Pants

 Parents Need to Know

-Parents need to know that characters deal with difficult issues, including a parent's suicide, disease/death of a close friend, a father's remarriage, seduction, and first time sex (this last is indicated rather than depicted explicitly).
-The film includes tense family scenes, with focus on reconciliation after angry flare-ups.
-Characters use some mild language (including "suck" and "ass") and drink.
+Parents need to know that The Sisterhood of the Traveling Pants is based on the book by the same name.
+Friendship, family, acceptance, loyalty, and a pair of pants hold together the different summer experiences of four close high school friends.
+The teen characters deal with difficult issues, including a parent's suicide, disease/death of a close friend, a father's remarriage, seduction, and first-time sex (this last is indicated rather than depicted explicitly).
+The film includes tense family scenes, with a focus on reconciliation after angry flare-ups.
+Characters use some mild profanity (including "suck" and "ass") and drink.
+The girls demonstrate self-sacrifice, empathy, and understanding as they support each other through difficult experiences.

 What's the story?